Frequently Asked Qs

 - advise on business models and geographic regions to expand into etc

 A business consultant is typically an expert in certain field like healthcare or IT because they have spent most of their lives working in these industries.
-Most business consultants have knowledge that branding is important to the survival of the business, hence they will refer a brand consultant to the client.
+Most business consultants understands that branding is part of the business, hence they will refer a brand consultant to the client.

 A brand consultant is specialised at positioning the business amongst its competitors.
 Many graphic designers claim to do branding, but they are actually only providing a new set of brand identity (e.g logo, stationery, collaterals).
 That said, not many brand consultants also advise the client to look into business matters like business models because they to dive into market research and propose strategies from there.
 Different brand consultants deploy various frameworks and methods, so it's important to work with one that fits your budget, time frame and needs.